aditya278/cointrack-cli-nodejs/README.md

 ## Steps to run:

 1. Clone and run `npm install`
-2. Run `sudo npm run link` -> To create a symbolic link so that you can run the `cointrack` command from anywhere in your system.
+2. Run `sudo npm link` -> To create a symbolic link so that you can run the `cointrack` command from anywhere in your system.

 ## Get the API key from